Aurobindo Pharma

-Aurobindo Pharma Limited is an Indian multinational pharmaceutical manufacturing company headquartered in HITEC City, Hyderabad, India.
+Aurobindo Pharma Limited is an Indian multinational pharmaceutical manufacturing company based in HITEC City, Hyderabad, with U.S. headquarters in East Windsor, Mercer County, New Jersey.
 The company manufactures generic pharmaceuticals and active pharmaceutical ingredients.
-The company’s area of activity includes six major therapeutic and product areas: antibiotics, anti-retrovirals, cardiovascular products, central nervous system products, gastroenterologicals, and anti-allergics.
+The company's area of activity includes six major therapeutic and product areas: antibiotics, anti-retrovirals, cardiovascular products, central nervous system products, gastroenterologicals, and anti-allergics.
 The company markets these products in over 125 countries.
-Its marketing partners include AstraZeneca and Pfizer.
+Its marketing partners include Pfizer and AstraZeneca.

-Company
+History

 The company commenced operations in 1988–89 with a single unit manufacturing semi-synthetic penicillin (SSP) in Puducherry.
-Aurobindo Pharma became a public company in 1992 and listed its shares in the Indian stock exchanges in 1995.
-Aurobindo Pharma also has a presence in key therapeutic segments such as neurosciences, cardiovascular, anti-retrovirals, anti-diabetics, gastroenterology and cephalosporins, among others.
+Aurobindo Pharma became a public company in 1992 and listed its shares on the Indian stock exchanges in 1995.
+Aurobindo Pharma also has a presence in key therapeutic segments such as neurosciences, cardiovascular, anti-retrovirals, anti-diabetics, gastroenterologicals, and cephalosporins, among others.

 Aurobindo Pharma features among the top 10 companies in India in terms of consolidated revenues.
-Aurobindo exports to over 125 countries with more than 70% of its revenues derived out of international operations.
+Aurobindo exports to over 125 countries with more than 70% of its revenues derived out of international operations, primarily from the U.S.

-In 2014, Aurobindo purchased the generic operations of Actavis in 7 Western European countries for $41 million.
+In 2014, Aurobindo purchased the generic operations of Actavis in seven Western European countries for US$41 million.

 Business expansion

-Aurobindo Pharma plans to expand its product portfolio with high-value products in oncology, hormones, biosimilars and novel drug delivery solutions like depot injections, inhalers, patches and films.
-It has also set its sights on geographic expansion in new territories like Poland, Italy, Spain, Czech Republic, Portugal and France, as the generic drug market in these countries is relatively small.
+Aurobindo Pharma plans to expand its product portfolio with high-value products in oncology, hormones, biosimilars, and novel drug delivery solutions like depot injections, inhalers, patches, and films.
+It has also set its sights on geographic expansion in new territories like Poland, Italy, Spain, Czech Republic, Portugal, and France, as the generic drug market in these countries is relatively small.

-In 2017, Aurobindo Pharma inked a pact to acquire Portugal’s Generis Farmaceutica SA from Magnum Capital Partners for a consideration of €135 million.
+In 2017, Aurobindo Pharma inked a pact to acquire Portugal's Generis Farmaceutica SA from Magnum Capital Partners for a consideration of €135 million.
 It also acquired four biosimilar products from Swiss firm TL Biopharmaceutical AG.

 Aurobindo Pharma Ltd. signed a definitive agreement to purchase the Apotex businesses in Poland, the Czech Republic, the Netherlands, Spain and Belgium.
 The agreement is conditional on the receipt of competition clearances for the transaction by the Dutch and Polish authorities.
 As part of the proposed sale, Apotex will enter into a transitional manufacturing and supply arrangement with Aurobindo to support the ongoing growth plans of these businesses.

+In May 2024, TheraNym Biologics, a wholly owned subsidiary of Aurobindo Pharma Ltd signed a pact with Merck & Co. for expanding its biologics manufacturing facilities and exploring contract manufacturing operations for biologics.